-78 The plethora of transactions in 2014 meant that there were a number of sizeable deals that were below the value threshold meriting full specificity in this table, but which included interesting election or fixed value structures.
-These include: (i) Energy XXI (Bermuda) Limited's acquisition of EPL Oil & Gas Inc., announced on March 12, 2014 (stockholders entitled to elect between cash, common stock, or a combination of cash and common stock, subject to proration); (ii) Media General Inc.'s acquisition of LIN Media LLC, announced on March 21, 2014 (stockholders entitled to elect between cash and stock, subject to proration); (iii) Ventas Inc.'s acquisition of American Realty Capital Healthcare Trust, Inc., announced on June 2, 2014 (stockholders entitled to elect between cash and stock, subject to a cap on the cash election of 10% of the shares of American Realty Capital Healthcare Trust, Inc.'s acquisition of Cole Corporate Income Trust Inc., announced on September 2, 2014 (stockholders entitled to elect between cash and stock, subject to proration); (v) Alliance Data Systems Corp.'s acquisition of Conversant, Inc., announced on September 11, 2014 (fixed value, divided between \$18.20 per share of Alliance Data Systems Corp.'s stock and \$16.80 per share in cash); (vi) Endo International ple's acquisition of Auxilium Pharmaceuticals Inc., announced on October 9, 2014 (stockholders entitled to elect between cash, common stock, or a combination, subject to total cash consideration not exceeding 50% of the total equity value and total equity consideration not exceeding 75% of the total equity value, and proration if these caps are met); and (vii) Kindred Healthcare Inc.'s acquisition of Gentiva Health Services, Inc., announced on October 9, 2014 (fixed value; Gentiva Stockholders will receive \$14.50 in cash plus \$5,00 of Kindred common stock per share, for a total of \$19,50 per share).
+80 The plethora of transactions in 2014 meant that there were a number of sizeable deals that were below the value threshold meriting full specificity in this table, but which included interesting election or fixed value structures.
+These include: (i) Energy XXI (Bermuda) Limited's acquisition of EPL Oil & Gas Inc., announced on March 12, 2014 (stockholders entitled to elect between cash, common stock, or a combination of cash and common stock, subject to proration); (ii) Media General Inc.'s acquisition of LIN Media LLC, announced on March 12, 2014 (stockholders entitled to elect between cash and stock, subject to proration); (iii) Ventas Inc.'s acquisition of American Realty Capital Healthcare Trust, Inc., announced on June 2, 2014 (stockholders entitled to elect between cash and stock, subject to a cap on the cash election of 10% of the shares of American Realty Capital Healthcare Trust, Inc., acquisition of Cole Corporate Income Trust Inc., announced on September 2, 2014 (stockholders entitled to elect between cash); (v) Select Income REIT's acquisition of Cole Corporate Income Trust Inc., announced on September 12, 2014 (stockholders entitled to elect between \$8.20 per share of Alliance Data Systems Corp.'s stock and \$16.80 per share in cash); (vi) Endo International ple's acquisition of Auxilium Pharmaceuticals Inc., announced on October 9, 2014 (stockholders entitled to elect between cash, common stock, or a combination, subject to total cash consideration not exceeding 50% of the total equity value and total equity consideration not exceeding 75% of the total equity value, and proration if these caps are met); and (vii) Kindred Healthcare Inc.'s acquisition of Gentiva Health Services, Inc., announced on October 9, 2014 (fixed value; Gentiva stockholders will receive \$14,50 in cash plus \$5.00 of Kindred common stock per share, for a total of \$19.50 per share].